phys-jychen/cepc-pid/README.md

 Definitions of some variables need further check.

 ## Reference
 The framework of this project comes from [dss-pid](https://github.com/phys-jychen/dss-pid).
-Both are high-granularity homogeneous ECAL, with differences in energy range and material and arrangement of the crystal.
+Both are high-granularity homogeneous ECAL, with differences in energy range, material, and arrangement of the crystal.
 The definitions of some variables have been modified; and the execution has been greatly simplified.